PayFabric/APIs/PayFabric/Sections/Wallets3.1.md

 Merchants could use either our Merchant Portal or our Payment API’s to initiate a purge of their stored wallets based on criteria provided.

 ### Endpoint
-* `POST /payment/3.1/api/wallet/bulkdelet`  will delete the filtered wallets based on the filters in request body.
+* `POST /payment/3.1/api/wallet/bulkdelet`  will delete the filtered wallets based on criteria in request body.

 ### Example
 ###### Request